puppetlabs/puppetlabs-puppet_agent/REFERENCE.md

 ##### <a name="-puppet_agent--prepare--package_version"></a>`package_version`

-Data type: `Any`
+Data type: `Optional`

+The puppet-agent version to install.

 Default value: `undef`

 ### <a name="puppet_agent--prepare--package"></a>`puppet_agent::prepare::package`

-== Class puppet_agent::prepare::package

-The only job this class has is to ensure that the correct puppet-agent package is downloaded locally for installation.
+for installation.
 This is used on platforms without package managers capable of working with a remote https repository.

-[package_file_name]
-  The puppet-agent package file to retrieve from the master.

 #### Parameters